 - - Operating Station. . . . . .
 Report .
 Distance . . . .
 Other End

-Permanent Node Hardware: The image at right suggests a possible design for a 5 watt node using a 5W VHF digital radio, a KPC-9612 TNC, a 7 AHr battery and 20 watt solar panel.
-Packaging for permanent installation in an unattended remote site is the biggest chaallenge to this network.
+Permanent Node Hardware: The image at right suggests a possible design for a 5 watt node using a 5W UHF digital radio, a KPC-9612 TNC, a 7 AHr battery and 20 watt solar panel.
+Packaging for permanent installation in an unpowered, unattended remote site is a chaallenge to this network but if we start instead where existing sites exist with power, and look for new sites that can linke them, it should be easy.

-NODE-to-NODE FREQUENCY - Packet and coordination: Initially we thought about using 6 meters or 900 MHz so that emeregency traffic would not have to create congestion and interference when operating with other VHF/UHF radios at emergency sites.
-But then we realized the end-user-terminal equipment is almost always going to be an integrated APRS dual band radio, so user operations should be restricted to VHF or UHF, but backbone can be any band.
+NODE-to-NODE FREQUENCY - Packet and coordination: Initially we thought about using 6 meters or 900 MHz so that it was more compatible with other VHF/UHF radios at existing sites.
+But, as noted above,the end-user-terminal equipment is almost always going to be an integrated APRS dual band radio, so user operations should be restricted to VHF or UHF, but backbone can be any band.
 Low band 6m 150W radios are readily availble but BIG and someone has to do the mods.
 Then at Dayton 2016, we got a batch of data radios, but they turned out to be 800 MHz commercial (see below)...

 . . .

 END USER FREQUENCY: Bryan and Bill pointed out that end users should not be on the same frequency as the backbone and so that suggests user ports should be on VHF or UHF to work with their existing 9600 baud packet radios.
 But on the other hand, the KPC-9612 is dual port, with one port operating at 9600 baud and the other at 1200 baud.
 So naturally, the backbone has to be 9600 baud to handle the bulk of the traffic and so the end user is at 1200 baud on the local frequency.
-But then there goes the whole idea of taking advantage of the 9600 baud built into all these end user radios!
-What a conundrum!
-Maybe eventually we can find some dual port 9600 baud TNCs?
+But then we realised as a first step, just put a single 433 MHz radio operating at 9600 baud.
+Users APRS radios can hit it directly for initial testing and to build interest in level-4 networking experimentation.

-NODE BATTERY POWER: Presumably, many of these sites will need solar power, so here is a rough estimate of battery capacity.
+NODE BATTERY POWER: If battery power is needed, here is a rough estimate of battery capacity.
 For example, a VHF 5 watt radio and Kantronics KPC-9612 TNC each draw about 40 mA but peaks at 1 Amp during transmit.
-If we assume a 24 hour dutycycle of about 2%, then the TX average current is another 20 mA for a total of about 100 mA average current drain.
-A rule of thumb for the east coast is that you get about 4 hours average solar power and that needs to power the system for the full 24 hours.
+If we assume a 24 hour dutycycle of about 4%, then the TX average current is another 40 mA for a total of about 120 mA average current drain.
+A rule of thumb for the east coast is that you get about 4 hours average solar power per day and that needs to power the system for the full 24 hours.
 So the solar capacity has to be SIX times the average current to break even on sunny days.
-Multiply this by at least 3 times to make up for cloudy days and we end up needing about 2 Amps solar charging (24 Watt panel) and about 7 to 9 Ahrs of battery capacity as shown here.
+Multiply this by at least 5 times to make up for cloudy days and we end up needing about 2 Amps solar charging (24 Watt panel) and about 7 to 9 Ahrs of battery capacity as shown above right.

 900 MHz Possibility?
 Here is a batch of radios I picked up at Dayton 2016.
 They are clean and support 14.4 kPBs on three serial ports and have separate antennas for TX and RX.
 But the bad news is that they are 800 MHz and of course we have no access to their firmware and coding.
 The guy who sold them to me said they were "UHF" so I guesss he was technically correct.
 Anyway, there are 25 of them and if we can figure out a way to get them to 900 MHz or use them at 420 MHz, then these might also make a nice backbone.